 Persistence is the magic bullet.
 The only way you can fail is if you stop praying.
 100 percent of the prayers I don’t pray won’t get answered. —Mark Batterson

-But, on what is the confidence of our praying based?
-This is where the potential of prayer is discovered.
-What is our standing before Father God as we come to Him in childlike faith?
+What’s our standing before Father God as we come to Him in childlike faith?

 I’m sure there’s more, but these 3 truths will help us start building a solid faith-confidence.

-1. We appeal to the Father on the merits of Christ’s righteousness
+1. We Appeal to the Father on the Merits of Christ’s Righteousness

 But the essence of our standing before the Father in prayer is the righteousness of God in Christ which is accredited to our account by faith.
+It’s free.

-2. Jesus said we would pray to the Father in His own personal name
+2. Jesus Said We Would Pray to the Father in His Own Personal Name

 Praying “in Jesus name” is not something we casually say at the end of a prayer because we’re ready to stop praying.

-Utilize your legal authority!
+Prayer is limitless.
+Use your legal authority!

 This understanding has come to me in my own time with the Lord …